-Juvenile arthritis affects 1 in 1,000 Canadian children under 16 years old.
+Juvenile arthritis affects more than 3 in 1,000 Canadian children under 16 years old.
 A child is generally diagnosed with juvenile arthritis if the signs and symptoms of arthritis (swelling, redness, stiffness, and warmth in the joints) last more than 6 weeks.
-Some children don't feel any pain, but instead experience a very limited range of motion in their joints as they become stiffer - it may vary quite a bit for each child.
+Some children don't feel any pain, but instead experience a very limited range of motion in their joints as they become stiffer – it may vary quite a bit for each child.
 Although this type of arthritis can affect any joint, it mainly appears in knees, feet, and hands.

 About 10% to 20% of children have the last type, systemic arthritis.
 It affects boys and girls equally.
 In addition to the typical arthritis symptoms, it also causes fever and rash, and may affect internal organs like the liver and heart.